 - End with Lunges

 Ready for a challenge?
-Jump into this 15 minute HIIT workout with eight separate sets to spice things up a bit.
-This exercise focuses on building core strength and toning the physique to keep you focused on your fitness goals wherever you go.
+Jump into this 15-minute HIIT workout with eight separate sets to spice things up a bit.
+This exercise focuses on building core strength and toning to keep you focused on your fitness goals wherever you go.
 Perform each set two minutes with rest for one minute in between sets for a 2:1 ratio.

 - Sprints to get started

 - Jump Lunges (instead of stepping into a lunge, jump into it)

 - Grasshopper (much like the mountain climber, you start from the floor on all fours in a plank position and bring one knee up at a time.
 Unlike the mountain climber, you will work to bring the knee high and turn the foot and knee out in the opposite direction),

 - Burpee with Leg Lift (alternate lifting left and right legs at the bottom of the burpee squat),